Routes from Larche through

 (a military building on a snow patch is visable

 A) The exciting, risky, crest route near the French-Italian border: In 2009 I took the crest route from Laus, which involved climbing up to the Paso del Bue (Pas du Boeuf) (Beef Pass) (a climb of 700 meters from Laus).
-Average walkers must avoid this route; you must be sure-footed, very careful, and willing to undergo exposure to heights.
+Average walkers: avoid this route; you must be sure-footed, very careful, and willing to undergo exposure to heights.

 At a branch in the trail in view of a stone military building, a direct trail to the left leads towards the pass, but it looked eroded and dangerous; I chose to go to the right, scrambling up an eroded slope to a better trail that went in front of the military structure.
 From there, after a flat stretch, it takes some scrambling up steep somewhat slippery slope on an eroded but safe-enough trail to the Paso Saboulé.
 From the pass, you can choose between two very good trails is to Santa Anna.
 The shorter route, by perhaps one-half hour goes left to the Passo Tesina.
-The longer route crosses into France, passes by some nice alpine lakes before crossing back into Italy on a road carved steeply into the mountainside (here I saw two bouquetin), and descends by a closed-off dirt road to Santa Anna.
+The longer route crosses into France, passes by some nice alpine lakes before crossing back into Italy on a road carved steeply into the mountainside (here I saw two bouquetin), and descends by a closed-off unpaved military road from WWII to Santa Anna.
 Total walking time is about 6 hours.
 The rough route described above, while exciting, should only be taken by those equipped with trekking poles, and who are wiling to undergo a degree of risk, exposure, and difficulty, and not by the average trail walker.

 The last few minutes to Santa Anna are on a tarred road.